 EC2-Classic is the old approach, which allows you to launch EC2 instances outside of Virtual Private Clouds (VPCs).
 In this situation if you associate elastic IPs to instances and then stop them, the elastic IPs will be disassociated.
 We have outlined an approach creating a service on Ubuntu instances, which will automatically remap Elastic IP addresses to these Classic instances.
 We have posted the source code and instructions here on Github.
 If others would like to extend this functionality to Amazon Linux, CentOS, RHEL and other flavors of Linux, please clone the repository and open a pull request to share your code contributions.

-If the account is not in good standing for 30 days, we assume the account has been abandoned and will delete your account.
+If a valid cloud provider credential is not maintained, or the account is not in good standing for 30 days, your account will be deleted.
 Contact us with any further questions.